 While an undergrad at Pace University in New York, I focused on Medieval English literature and minored in religious studies.
 My masters studies at NYU began with English literature and evolved into a full-time program in medieval and some modern Irish literature.
 Currently, I am pursuing studies in Composition and Rhetoric.
 I actively read and attend lectures and conferences related to both literature and writing.
 This keeps me interested and fascinated and helps me stay open to new ideas and discussions in my field.

-My twelve years as an Adjunct Assistant Professor at Pace University have included teaching courses in American and Irish literature, freshman composition, and writing across the curriculum.
-I also serve as a reviewer of freshmen and transfer student placement essays.
-As a member of the online adjunct community at Southern New Hampshire University, I work mostly with adult learners returning to school after many years away.
-It has been my privilege to add Composition courses at Raritan Valley Community College to my teaching schedule as of fall 2016.
+My twelve years as an Adjunct Assistant Professor at Pace University included teaching courses in American and Irish literature, freshman composition, and writing across the curriculum.
+I also served as a reviewer of freshmen and transfer student placement essays.
+As a member of the online adjunct community at Southern New Hampshire University, I worked mostly with adult learners returning to school after many years away.
+It has been my privilege to add Composition courses at Raritan Valley Community College to my teaching schedule as well.

 Throughout my career, I’ve taught, guided, and tutored many individuals from those as young as kindergarten age to Grad-school students and business professionals.
 Over the past 20 years, I have been employed as a consultant for educational publishers in America and Mexico, both editing and writing ELA texts and assessment materials for native speakers and ESL students.
 My writing work ranges from creating short works of fiction to newsletter writing for nonprofits and developing PR materials for private businesses.